Avir4m/AutoSpace/README.md

     * File Management
       * If file is no longer in use, it will be deleted.
       * Restructured the code.
+      * Image resize, convertion and compression to reduce filesizes.

     * HTML, CSS and JS changes
       * Removed bootstrap, moved to raw html, css and javascript (WIP)